-Melanin is a complex polymer found in the hair, skin and eyes, it is responsible for determining your cat’s coat and eye colour.
+Melanin is a complex polymer found in the hair, skin and eyes that is responsible for determining your cat’s coat and eye colour.
 Its role is to protect the skin and eyes from UV radiation.

 The amount of melanin in the iris determines the colour of the eye.
-Cats with blue irises have the least amount of melanin and brown eyed cats have the most.
+Cats with blue irises have the least amount of melanin, and brown-eyed cats have the most.
 All kittens are born with blue eyes, but for those whose eyes change colour, melanocytes begin to produce melanin in the eye from 6-7 weeks of age when light hitting the eyes triggers this event.
-As melanin concentration builds up, the eyes begin to change colour.
-Cats who are epistatic white or cats with the white spotting gene, melanin is prevented from forming in the iris.
+As melanin concentration builds up, the eyes change colour.
+For cats who are epistatic white or cats with the white spotting gene, melanin is prevented from forming in the iris.

-Complete heterochromia: One eye is blue, the other eye is a different colour (green, yellow, copper).
+Complete heterochromia: One eye is blue; the other eye is a different colour (green, yellow, copper).

-Sectoral heterochromia: Two colours are present in one eye, with one portion being blue, and the other a darker colour.
+Sectoral heterochromia: Two colours are present in one eye, with one portion being blue, and the other darker colour.